pegros/PEG_LIST/help/sfpegMergeUtl.md

 (e.g. `{"isActive":{{{RCD.IsActive__c}}} }` to get `{"isActive":true }` after merge)

----

 ## Post Merge Modifier

 As a baseline, the **sfpegMergeUtl** component directly replaces the tokens by their value.

-However, in some cases, some issues may arise when parsing the resulting merged string as a JSON list or object.
+However, in some cases, some issues may arise when parsing the resulting merged string as a JSON list or object and the following post-processing feature.

 ### Double Quotes **ESCAPE**